 A Great Course Taught by Professor Brooks Landon

-In this thirteen-hour lecture series, Professor Brooks Landon guides us through the crafting of long sentences, long sentences that please the ear and capture the rhythms of speech and nature, that use free modifiers to add information to a sentence is ways that remain coherent to the reader, carefully contemplated and structure to maximum effect, whether suspensive sentences that delay their impact until the last moment or those that start with a bang from which they build; these are sentences that—when done well—shape the consciousness of the reader as she readers by carefully ordering a succession of thoughts and images and marrying substance and style.
+In this thirteen-hour lecture series, Professor Brooks Landon guides us through the crafting of long sentences, long sentences that please the ear and capture the rhythms of speech and nature, that use free modifiers to add information to a sentence in ways that remain coherent to the reader, carefully contemplated and structured to maximum effect, whether suspensive sentences that delay their impact until the last moment or those that start with a bang from which they build; these are sentences that—when done well—shape the consciousness of the reader as she readers by carefully ordering a succession of thoughts and images while marrying substance and style.

 See what I did there?
 It’s not a great example of the kinds of sentence that Professor Landon teaches in this course, but it does on a rudimentary level combine many of the techniques he discusses.
 The secret, of course, is doing it well.

 I’m a huge fan of the Great Courses series.
 If you’re not familiar, Great Courses is a company that records—as you might imagine—great courses from highly-accomplished university professors.
 You can purchase courses as audio CDs, as DVDs (in some cases) or, and this is my personal favorite, as audiobooks through Audible.
 I don’t believe that Audible carries the full catalog of Great Courses, but their selection is broad and the price is lower than the alternative formats.
 Great Courses scratch the perpetual student itch I find myself constantly plagued by.

 Free advertising aside, let’s talk about this course in particular.
 Upon explaining to K what I was listening to, her response was an emphatic, “Nerd!”
 The exclamation continued when I explained that the course contained thirteen hours of lectures on sentence-writing.
 But I own my nerdom and, besides, K knew what this was when she married me.